nocentino/sql-s3-object-integration/README.md

 ```
 exec sp_configure @configname = 'polybase enabled'
 ```

+### Configure access to external data using Polybase over S3

 Create a database to hold objects for the demo
 CREATE DATABASE [PolybaseDemo];